tracking-exposed/botrex/README.md

 ### Edit your configuration file

-    nano config.json

-and paste this:
+has this format:

     {
         "token": "",
         "channel_id": ""
     }

-> To create a bot and get a **token**, just talk to the **BotFather**: https://telegram.me/botfather.
+To create a bot and get a **token**, just talk to the **BotFather**: https://telegram.me/botfather.
 Channel ID is the ID of your channel, can be '@channel'.

 ## Run the script:

     python3 botrex.py